 The Turkeys packed up their feed bowl and water fount and moved across the street (ok not really a street, just a path between the coops) and moved in with the Ducks.
 The Turkeys moved in and the Ducks ran into the house and refused to come out.
 We were thankful that there was no aggression.
 Although, I didn’t expect any.
 Both groups were extremely gentle.
 But now we had Ducks in the Duck house crowded into a corner and Turkeys standing in their new pen looking confused and lost.
 Turkeys and ducks living together?
 Not really.
 No Welcome Wagon, no here’s a cake we baked, welcome to the neighborhood.
 Nothing.

-And to add to the drama, the Turkeys decided they like the end of the pen with the swimming pool.
+And to add to the drama, the Turkeys decided they liked the end of the pen with the swimming pool.
 So the Ducks just stayed inside, occasionally looking out longingly at their pool.
 The ducks were not willing to get to know the large newcomers.

 By day three, I tried to intervene.
 I could get the Ducks to leave the house with appropriate treats used as a bribe but as soon as either turkey would so much as look at them, the Ducks would run back inside.

 By day four, the Ducks were getting used to Gus and Greta Turkey.
 I even saw them eating out of the same food bowl!
-For one split second anyway until the duck realized what was happening and ran back in the house.
+For one split second anyway, until the duck realized what was happening and ran back in the house.

 Turkeys and ducks settle down differently at night too.
 The Turkeys liked to roost, but not until they had strutted around inside the house a while, inadvertently shepherding the ducks from one corner to the next.
 The ducks tuck themselves into corners or snuggle against the walls on the floor.